QMCPACK provides a set of lightweight executables that address certain

 QMCPACK can use the output of GAMESS [SBB+93] for any type of single determinant calculation (HF or DFT) or multideterminant (MCSCF) calculation.
 A description with an example can be found in the Advanced Molecular Calculations Lab (Lab 3: Advanced molecular calculations).

-pw2qmcpack.x is an executable that converts PWSCF wavefunctions to QMCPACK readable
+pw2qmcpack.x is an executable that converts PWSCF wavefunctions from the Quantum ESPRESSO (QE) package to QMCPACK readable

 pw2qmcpack can be used in serial in small systems and should be used in parallel with large systems for best performance.
 The K_POINT gamma optimization is not supported.